 The Maritime Services category includes improvements and repairs to Harbor Department facilities and other Port locations, as well as larger capital equipment purchases.
-A Proposed CIP Budget of \$37.5 million, or 19.9% of the proposed budget, has been set aside for this category, which also includes \$12.0 million of unallocated funding for unanticipated projects that arise throughout the fiscal year.
+An Adopted CIP Budget of \$37.5 million, or 19.9% of the adopted budget has been set aside for this category, which also includes \$12.0 million of unallocated funding for unanticipated projects that arise throughout the fiscal year.

 Harbor Department Facilities - In FY 2021/22, a total of \$9.7 million has been budgeted for repairs and improvements at multiple Harbor Department Facilities.
 Various projects at the Harbor Administration Building (HAB) are budgeted for \$6.3 million.
-These projects include \$3.6 million for the design and replacement of the Heating, Ventilation, and Air Conditioning (HVAC) system; \$1.4 million to reconfigure floor space to consolidate a majority of Harbor Department employees in HAB; \$0.7 million to update restroom and shower facilities at HAB; and an additional \$0.6 million for remodeling the Cyber Resilience Center, resealing the metal panel system to waterproof the building's exterior, remodeling the Board Hearing Room and Executive Session Room, installing new lighting in the patio area, and upgrading lighting in the garage to LED.
-For the replacement of the air conditioning and uninterrupted power supply (UPS) batteries at the POLA Police Headquarters, \$0.9 million has been budgeted.
-Additionally, \$0.6 million has been set aside for various repairs and improvements at the Construction & Maintenance Yard.
-Finally, \$1.9 million has been budgeted for repairs and improvements at other Harbor Department Facilities including repairing water leaks and associated damage at Banning's Landing; replacement of skylights at Liberty Hill Plaza atrium; upgrades to the fire alarm and plumbing systems at the Maritime Museum;

-replacement of two pilot boats and upgrades to the HVAC system at the Port Pilot Station; and improvements at the World Tots child care center.
+These projects include \$3.6 million for the design and replacement of the Heating, Ventilation, and Air Conditioning (HVAC)

+system; \$1.4 million to reconfigure floor space to consolidate a majority of Harbor Department employees into HAB; \$724,445 to update restroom and shower facilities at HAB; and an additional \$674,863 for remodeling the Cyber Resilience Center, resealing the metal panel system to waterproof the buildina's exterior, remodeling the Board Hearing Room and Executive Session Room, installing new lighting in the patio area, and upgrading lighting in the garage to LED. replacement of the air conditioning and uninterrupted power supply (UPS) batteries at the POLA Police Headquarters, \$896,790 has been budgeted.
+Additionally, \$631,296 has been set aside for various repairs and improvements at the Construction & Maintenance (C&M) Yard.
+Finally, \$1.9 million has been budgeted for repairs and improvements at other Harbor Department Facilities including repairing water leaks and associated damage at Banning's Landing; replacing skylights at the Liberty Hill Plaza atrium; upgrading the fire alarm and plumbing systems at the Maritime Museum; replacing two pilot boats and upgrading the HVAC system at the Port Pilot Station; and making various improvements at the World Tots child care center.

-- Software System Upgrades In FY 2021/22, a total of \$5.4 million has been budgeted for the upgrade of various software systems used throughout the department.
-Migrating the Department's on premise Oracle EBS financial system to a new Oracle ERP Cloud system is allocated at \$4.7 million, which will allow for new, enhanced, and improved functionalities for various accounting and financial modules within the new ERP system.
-Enhancements to the Klein Billing and Port Pilot Systems, and the Fleet Management System are budgeted at \$0.7 million. - Miscellaneous Maritime Services Projects - Various smaller projects throughout the Port property have been funded for \$10.4 million in FY 2021/22.
+• Software System Upgrades - In FY 2021/22, a total of \$5.4 million has been budgeted for the upgrade of various software systems used throughout the department.
+Migrating the Department's on premise Oracle E-Business Suite (EBS) financial system to a new Oracle Enterprise Resource Planning (ERP) Cloud system is allocated at \$4.7 million, which will allow for new, enhanced, and improved functionalities for various accounting and financial modules within the new ERP system.
+Enhancements to the Klein Billing and Port Pilot Systems, and the Fleet Management System are budgeted at \$638,414.

+Maritime Miscellaneous Services Projects - Various smaller projects throughout the Port property have been funded at \$10.4 million in FY 2021/22.
 A total of \$5.9 million has been budgeted for the continued work on multiple CIP deferred maintenance projects.
-The upkeep and maintenance of public sidewalks and appurtenances within Harbor Department controlled streets are budgeted at \$1.4 million.
+The upkeep and maintenance of public sidewalks appurtenances within Harbor Department controlled streets are budgeted at \$1.4 million.
 At Berth 182, \$1.2 million is allocated for slope erosion repair.
-Construction begins in July 2021 to restore the storm drains on South Seaside Avenue, budgeted for \$0.8 million, in order to prevent flooding.
-An additional \$1.2 million has been funded for miscellaneous projects, including the demolition and storage lot conversion at Starkist, replacement of a building cover at Berths 54-55, gearbox replacement on Badger Avenue Bridge, and pump and sewer lift station replacement in the classification yard.
+Construction begins in July 2021 to restore the storm drains on South Seaside Avenue, budgeted at \$776,708, in order to prevent flooding.
+An additional \$1.2 million has been funded for miscellaneous projects, including demolition and storage lot conversion at StarKist, replacement of a building cover at Berths 54-55, gearbox replacement on Badger Avenue Bridge, and pump and sewer lift station replacement in the classification vard.